shaik1002/biggitlabbomb/doc/user/application_security/dast/index.md

 DAST is completely language agnostic and examines your application from the outside in.
 With a running application in a test environment, DAST scans can be automated in a CI/CD pipeline, automated on a schedule, or run independently by using on-demand scans.
-Using DAST during the software development lifecycle enables teams to uncover vulnerabilities before their applications are in production.
+Using DAST during the software development life cycle enables teams to uncover vulnerabilities before their applications are in production.
 DAST is a foundational component of software security and should be used in tandem with SAST, dependency and license scanning, and secret detection, to provide a comprehensive security assessment of your applications.

-GitLab browser-based DAST and API security testing are proprietary runtime tools which provide broad security coverage for modern-day web applications and APIs.
+GitLab’s Browser-based DAST and DAST API are proprietary runtime tools, which provide broad security coverage for modern-day web applications and APIs.

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For an overview, see [Dynamic Application Security Testing (DAST)](https://www.youtube.com/watch?v=nbeDUoLZJTo).